A Guide to Car Polish

-Let's first talk about what exactly paint polishes are.
-Now, we're at the stage where you've eliminated the use of wax and sealants and you've decided it's a polish you'd like to use.
-Paint polishes are liquid-based solutions containing fine abrasives that cut and refine the paint's clear-coat layer.
-It's important to note that polishes are not used as a protectant, so you'll still require a sealant or a wax on top.
-Polishes are generally corrosives helping to get the surface where you want it before any real protection is added.
+Let's first talk about what exactly car polishes are.
+Now, we're at the stage where you've eliminated the use of car wax and sealants and you've decided it's a car polish you'd like to use.
+Car polishes are liquid-based solutions containing fine abrasives that cut and refine the paint's clear-coat layer.
+It's important to note that polishes are not used as a protectant, so you'll still require a sealant or a car wax on top.
+Car polishes are generally corrosives helping to get the surface where you want it before any real protection is added.
 They help to improve the look of light scratches, while cutting through just enough to minimise them or get rid of very fine marks all together.
 There are, of course, varying degrees of abrasive, depending on the polish.
 If you have deeper scratches, use a more abrasive polish.
 Simples.

 It's important to assess the type of paint you have.
 If you have a light car, such as light metallic or even solid white, these colours don't have much depth to them, so if you're looking for a high-gloss finish, you'll need to complete the process with a sealant.
 Sealants generally reflect light better.